 Often considered the gold standard of pressure canners because of its heavy-duty construction, this pressure canner holds seven regular pint jars, five wide-mouth pint jars, or four quart-sized jars.

-It has a stay-cool bakelite handle and a unique metal-to-metal sealing system, unlike other pressure canners, which use rubber gaskets that can bunch up and need to be replaced in time.
+It has a stay-cool bakelite handle and a unique metal-to-metal sealing system—unlike other pressure canners, which use rubber gaskets that can bunch up and need to be replaced over time.

 The wing nut clamps keep the lid securely in place.
 It also comes in larger sizes, including 15, 21, and 25 quarts.
 This canner is made in the USA and consistently receives excellent reviews for its ease of use, durability, and craftsmanship.

 Material: Cast aluminum | Dimensions (LxWxH): 13 x 13 x 11.8 inches | Capacity: 10.5 quarts | Cooktop: Electric, gas | Dishwasher-safe: No

 Best Set for Beginners: Norpro Home Canning Set

 What We Love: Contains convenient accessories to make canning more efficient